robcarver17/pysystemtrade/DONE_TO_DO.md

 # Release notes

+## Version 0.51.0

+Essentially 'finished' production.md (in as much as anything can be finished...)
+Changed data Blobs so now take lists of objects rather than str, easier to see dependencies

 ## Version 0.50.0

 (Done loads of work but forgotten to update the version number or this file.
 So let's reward ourselves with a 0.20 version bump.
 The following list is almost certainly incomplete...)